solana-labs/solana/book/src/proposals/abi-management.md

 # Developer's work flow

-In general, once we add `solana_abi` and it's released, its digest should never change.
+In general, once we add `frozen_abi` and it's released, its digest should never change.
 If change is needed we should opt for defining a new struct like `FooV1`.

-To know the digest for new ABI items, developers can add `solana_abi` with a random digest value and run the unit tests and replace it with correct one from the assertion test error message.
+To know the digest for new ABI items, developers can add `frozen_abi` with a random digest value and run the unit tests and replace it with correct one from the assertion test error message.